Moving Traditions for b’nai mitzvah

 Moving Traditions recently launched a new national program for bar and bat mitzvah students and their families in partnership with more than thirty Jewish communal institutions in nine cities.

-The curriculum applies Moving Traditions’ unique informal education model to the social realities of sixth and seventh graders and their parents.
-“What does it mean to become a teen?”, “How is parenting a teen different then parenting a child?” – these questions animate a curriculum that includes interactive group games, debates on popular culture, study of accessible Jewish texts, critical thinking about gender codes, and reflections on personal ethical decisions.?
+With a field-tested curriculum designed by rabbis, social workers, and psychologists, the program applies Moving Traditions’ unique informal education model to the social realities of sixth and seventh graders and their parents.
+“What does it mean to become a teen?”, “How do I navigate being the center of attention?”
+“What are the obligations of hosts and guests?”
+“How is parenting a teen different then parenting a child?” – these questions animate a program that includes interactive group games, relevant Jewish text study, critical thinking about gender norms and popular culture, and reflections on personal ethical decisions.?

 If you are connected to a Jewish congregation or other organization providing b’nai mitzvah celebrations and are interested in bringing the new Moving Traditions B’nai Mitzvah program to your community, find out more here.